amitpuri/ai-agent-builder/README.md

 - **Anaconda AI Navigator:** Make sure your local server is running and models are available.
 - **OpenAI/Anthropic:** Set your API keys in `.env`.

+## Error Handling

+- All LLM providers handle timeouts and API errors gracefully, returning user-friendly messages.
+- If a required API key is missing, a clear error is raised.
+- Health checks are performed on initialization for Anaconda and Ollama providers.

+## Extending the Framework

+- Add new LLM providers by implementing `generate` and `list_models` methods.
+- Extend planners or executors for custom logic or tool use.

 ## Testing

 ```bash
 python -m unittest discover tests
 ```

+- Tests cover agent integration, all planners, and memory.
+- Mock LLMs are used for isolated testing.
+- Direct provider tests for Anaconda and Anthropic (including model listing and prompt generation).
+- The test runner in `test_agent.py` allows selection between LangChain and custom providers.

 ---